tomeryeh/demo/cabble/README.md

 $ docker-compose up
 ```

-Now, you can try to use the todolist at http://localhost
+Now, you can try to use Cabble at http://localhost

+### How the User Interface work ?
+A brief overview of Cabble can be found [here](./docs/overview.md).

 ## How to run this demo without docker